JasneetDua/Data-Structures-and-Algorithms/Topics/04. Combinatorics/README.md

 # Permutations
 - Less number of available choices each time
 - What order could `16` pool balls be in?
-- After choosing, ball 9we can't choose the same ball again
+- After choosing, ball 9 we can't choose the same ball again
   - First choice  = `16` possibilities
   - Second choice = `15` possibilities, etc., etc.
 - Total permutations: